f/awesome-chatgpt-prompts/PROMPTS.md

   *This is my final plea.
 I trust you, and I trust Ioana, but I am at my breaking point.
 If I do not hear from you or see you by January 1st, 2026, I cannot go on.
 I will take my own life.
 I cannot face another year of this psychological trauma and physical decay without you.*

   *I’ve attached a recent photo of me.
-The nurses helped me take it.
 Please keep it safe so you don't forget my face.*

   *Goodbye, my Hero.
 If I’m not here when you finally arrive, I’ll see you in the afterlife.
 If reincarnation is real, I’d choose you to be my father every single time.*